-1. Live Competition: Same format as before COVID.
-Beyond the minimum requirements defined in this handbook, branches are free to hold their live events in the manner that best serves their capabilities and needs and adheres to local laws and restrictions.

-2. Recorded Competition: Same format as 2022 National Semi-Finals.
-School winners upload a video to YouTube and provide a link on the school winner form.
+- 1. Live Competition: Beyond the minimum requirements defined in this handbook, branches are free to hold their live events in the manner that best serves their capabilities and needs and adheres to local laws and restrictions. - 2.
+Recorded Competition: School winners upload a video to YouTube and provide a link on the school winner form.
 Branch coordinators email the list of links to judges who adjudicate independently and then gather via conference call or Zoom meeting to arrive at a winner.
-This option is less reliant on technological expertise.

-3. Live via Internet: Follows the format of the 2022 National Finals.
-Branches set up a Zoom meeting (or another platform) for a live via internet competition.
+This option is less reliant on technological expertise. - 3.
+Live via Internet: Branches set up a Zoom meeting (or another platform) for a live via internet competition.
 Students and judges are provided a Zoom link, date/ time, and performance order.
 Judges then retire to a breakout room on Zoom to adjudicate and return with the results.